cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

   }
 }
 ```
-Now, we can implement the budgets' module, let's start by creating a SNS topic so that when an alarm is triggered, it will send a message in this topic and everyone subscribed in this topic will receive the message, in our case, it will be the email app for slack, we will get into that later.
+Now, we can implement the budget module.
+Let's start by creating an SNS topic so that when an alarm is triggered, it will send a message on this topic, and everyone subscribed to this topic will receive the message, in our case, it will be the email app for slack, we will get into that later.

 #### Budget Module

-Here we are creating a new topic and defining a policy that allows AWS budgets to Publish Message.
+Here we are creating a new topic and defining a policy that allows AWS budgets to Publish Messages.

 ```tf
 # modules/budgets/main.tf